myparcelnl/prestashop/README.md

 ### Upgrading to v4.x

-When upgrading to v4.x it is necessary to clear the cache of Prestashop.
-To do so, go to `Advanced Parameters` -> `Performance` and click on `Clear cache`.
+When upgrading to v4.x it may be necessary to first clear the cache of Prestashop.
+To do so, go to `Advanced Parameters` -> `Performance` and click on `Clear cache`, then upload the plugin as normal.

 ## Contributing